T1648 Serverless Execution

 Adversaries may abuse serverless computing, integration, and automation services to execute arbitrary code in cloud environments.
 Many cloud providers offer a variety of serverless resources, including compute engines, application integration services, and web servers.

 Serverless functions can also be invoked in response to cloud events (i.e. Event Triggered Execution), potentially enabling persistent execution over time.
-For example, in AWS environments, an adversary may create a Lambda function that automatically adds Additional Cloud Credentials to a user and a corresponding CloudWatch events rule that invokes that function whenever a new user is created.2 Similarly, an adversary may create a Power Automate workflow in Office 365 environments that forwards all emails a user receives or creates anonymous sharing links whenever a user is granted access to a document in SharePoint.31
+For example, in AWS environments, an adversary may create a Lambda function that automatically adds Additional Cloud Credentials to a user and a corresponding CloudWatch events rule that invokes that function whenever a new user is created.2 This is also possible in many cloud-based office application suites.
+For example, in Microsoft 365 environments, an adversary may create a Power Automate workflow that forwards all emails a user receives or creates anonymous sharing links whenever a user is granted access to a document in SharePoint.31 In Google Workspace environments, they may instead create an Apps Script that exfiltrates a user’s data when they open a file.45

 Mitigations